 Mandatory Targeted Tutoring is an intervention for students who need additional assistance with learning targets and work completion.
 A student is enrolled in Mandatory Targeted Tutoring when classroom performance demonstrates a need for additional support for specific learning targets.
-All students receiving a grade of MG (Minimal Growth) or FG (Failure to Grow) are enrolled.
+All students receiving a grade of MG (Minimal Growth) or FG (Failure to Grow) are enrolled by their teacher.
 A student is dismissed from Mandatory Targeted Tutoring once the classroom teacher has evidence that the student has mastered the learning target or has achieved an AG.
-An email is sent to both the student and parents indicating the student's requirement into and exit out of Mandatory Targeted Tutoring.
+An email is sent to both the student and parents/guardians indicating the student's requirement into and exit out of Mandatory Targeted Tutoring.
 Mandatory Targeting Tutoring sessions can be completed with a teacher or an ILC/ELC tutor.

-Content area tutors are available in the ILC, ELC and through Zoom from 7 a.m.-4 p.m. on regular school days to provide Mandatory Targeted Tutoring.
-Mathematics tutors are available in the ILC and through Zoom from 7 a.m.-5:30 p.m. on regular school days.
+Content area tutors are available in the ILC, ELC, in person and through Zoom on regular school days to provide Mandatory Targeted Tutoring.